Phosphatidylserine and Testosterone: Interesting Nootropic

-Answer: Originally PS supplements were all derived from bovine brains, but when the mad cows disease panic started in the US, manufacturers pussied out and started deriving their supplements from plants.
-That’s why most of the phosphatidylserine on the market is now derived from soy lechitin.
+Answer: Originally PS supplements were all derived from bovine brains, but when the mad cow’s disease panic started in the US, manufacturers backed off and started deriving their supplements from plants.
+That’s why most of the phosphatidylserine on the market is now derived from soy lecithin.

 phosphatidylserine (PS) is an interesting lipid, which clearly has some testosterone boosting and cortisol suppressing effects in combination with resistance training.